Canon T80

 The Canon T80 is Canon's first autofocus 35mm single-lens reflex camera.
 It was introduced in April 1985 and discontinued in June 1986 and is part of the T series of FD mount cameras.
 It is not compatible with Canon's later EOS system and its autofocus EF-mount lenses.
-Three special lenses, designated AC, were produced specifically for the camera.
+Three special autofocus lenses, designated AC, were produced specifically for the camera.
 Other FD-mount lenses can also be used, but without autofocus capabilities.

 Autofocus

 The autofocus system in the T80 works in the same manner as the focus assist system built into the earlier AL-1.
 A linear CCD is used to detect contrast in the focus area.
 When this area has the maximum contrast, the lens is in focus.
 This is a similar mechanism to that used in compact digital cameras.
 When a manual focus lens is used, the camera provides focus assistance in exactly the same manner as the AL-1.

 The autofocus lenses contain a motor, and electrical contacts in the lens mount connect this motor to the camera's circuits.